 And please do not link any stuff that might violate copyrights…15.
 Oktober 2015 at 12:03 #16380

 If the demo plugin does not work – something during your installation went wrong.
 If you use a current sd-card-image (e.g. Max2Play version 2.22) and follow the points I wrote above, it should work (just tested it again to make sure it really does).

 IMPORTANT: as this is still in BETA-Mode you MUST update Max2Play to the current Beta before doing the update on Kodi (click on Beta Update on Settings Page!).15.
-October 2015 at 12:18 #16384
+Oktober 2015 at 12:18 #16384

 ok that’s weird.

 – burnt the Image on MicroSD –> so i used a fresh M2P-Installation

 – changed IP to static, changed network-name, registered to M2P, expanded the image

 – updated to beta (affirmated by hint on webinterface that i am using a beta version)